 Of course, the problem with option 2 is that it could cost you a lot of money.
 The cost is likely to increase with every partial monthly payment you make.
 Over time, you’d have to devote more and more money to paying off not just the original purchase (the principal) but also the mounting interest of rolling over unpaid debt from month to month.

-A zero-interest credit card offer could help you avoid this kind of cycle by offering a temporary break from APR.
+A zero-interest credit card offer could help you avoid this kind of cycle by offering a temporary break from your regular APR.
 Here’s an illustration of how it works, using Bankrate’s Credit Card Payoff Calculator and the average credit card interest rate, which is currently around 16 percent: